Vehicle Industry & Drive School Licensing

 Odometer Disclosure is required on all 2011 and newer vehicles and must be completed on a secure form such as a Title, Dealer Reassignment of Title or a Secure Power of Attorney.

-Non-Secure Power of Attorney forms are no longer accepted as of August 1, 2021.
+Non-Secure Power of Attorney forms are no longer accepted.
 The DMV recognizes this is a burden on the vehicle industry.
 However, the extended disclosure period and secure form requirements are both mandated by federal regulations, 49 CFR 580.

 Lienholders must obtain a Secure Power of Attorney from both the buyer and seller if the title is not present at the time of sale.
 Section A on the Secure Power of Attorney is completed by the seller giving the financial institution Power of Attorney.
 Section B is completed by the buyer giving the financial institution Power of Attorney.
 Section C is completed by the financial institution so they may sign on behalf of both customers.
 Again, this applies to all 2011 and newer vehicles.